JohnPetrilli/ChessVariations/README.md

 More to come..

-CHANGELOG:
+CHANGELOG:<br>
-2015-01-13
+2015-01-13<br>
-	- Laying out the framework and classes I think are immediately necessary to start the build.
+- Laying out the framework and classes I think are immediately necessary to start the build.<br>
-	- Created the files for the Board Class, and each piece class.
+- Created the files for the Board Class, and each piece class.<br>
-	- Created functions (non-functional) to layout my thought process in developing this
+- Created functions (non-functional) to layout my thought process in developing this<br>